 - Failing to see the bigger picture: It bears mentioning again that no data exists in a vacuum.
 Quantitative data needs qualitative data to identify the root cause of customer problems.

-Best Practices for Customer Sentiment Analytics
+4. What Are the Best Practices for Sentiment Analysis?

 With the right knowledge and preparation, sentiment analysis can be a game changer for your organization when it comes to customer insights.